Essential tasks for business owners for FY24

 • Prepayment of Expenses

-• Stock on hand 30th June 2024
+• Stock on hand as at 30th June 2025

 As a small business owner, staying on top of your financial obligations is crucial for long-term success.
 By addressing key tasks such as STP finalisation, payroll tax declarations, ESS reporting, WorkCover reconciliation, and understanding changes in superannuation, you'll be set up for growth in the new financial year.
-If you need help with any of the above tasks, get in touch with our skilled accountants for guidance tailored to your specific needs.
+If you need help with any of the above tasks, get in touch with our business advisors for guidance tailored to your specific needs.

 You Might Also Be Interested In